An Easy Test for Emissions Reduction Potential

 Please include these emissions reductions as best you can and explain them in the text field.
 We are looking for the best case scenario that is feasible and can be justified.

-We assume 0.898 pounds (or 0.000449 tons) per kWh reduced, based 2018 EIA US estimates for the US electric grid.
-We know that different regions will have different levels of carbon intensity, and we believe that the carbon intensity will go down everywhere over time, but we intend to be generous in this first assessment, so we simply use the current US carbon intensity for all years between now and 2050.
-If you can justify a higher carbon intensity for the kWhs your product will save between now and 2050, please let us know in the text field.
+We assume 1.058 pounds (or 0.000529 tons) per kWh reduced, based 2018 EIA U.S. estimates for the global electric grid.
+We know that different regions will have different levels of carbon intensity, and we believe that the carbon intensity will go down everywhere over time, but we intend to be generous in this assessment, so we simply use the current global carbon intensity for all years between now and 2050.
+If you can justify a higher carbon intensity for the kWhs your product will save between now and 2050, please let us know.

 See this standard S-shaped adoption curve.
 We are looking for the number of units that will be sold per year at the top of the curve (i.e. once the global market is saturated).

-We are looking for the number of years between now and the year that the point of maximum adoption is reached.
-We recognize and expect that year will likely be past the ‘startup’ phase of adoption and after the acquisition of your startup by a major global player.
+Please provide the number of years between now and the year that the point of maximum adoption is reached.
+We recognize and expect that year will likely be past the ‘startup’ phase of adoption and could be after the acquisition of your startup by a major global player.
+That’s OK; our aim is to measure your impact on emissions, not life of the business entity.

 Clean Energy Ventures is looking for the potential of cumulative GHG emission reductions of 2.5 gigatons by 2050.
 Additionally, members of our sister organization of individual investors (The Clean Energy Venture Group) have more varied environmental criteria.
 While the potential to mitigate climate change is important to members of the Group, they may not adhere to a specific metric, and may be guided by other factors in addition to GHG emission reduction.

-If we believe it feasible that your product or technology can reduce GHG emissions by sufficient scale, and that your company has the potential to meet our other investment criteria, you will move forward to the next phase in our application process and have the opportunity to provide more context.
+If we believe it feasible that your product or technology can reduce GHG emissions by sufficient scale, and that your company has the potential to meet CEV’s other investment criteria, you will move forward to the next phase in CEV’s application process and have the opportunity to provide more context.

 SERC is Not the Final Answer

 The Simple Emissions Reduction Calculator is the first step in a journey of quantifying emissions reduction potential (ERP).
-This calculator makes many simplifying assumptions intentionally and is meant to provide the “benefit of doubt” to the technology or business being assessed (i.e. if we’re not sure if it could meet our metric, we will explore further).
-The calculator assumes S-curved shape of adoption of products; it holds most market and grid dynamics in static values (assuming the grid will not become less carbon intensive over time for example); and it provides just a single number as an output.
-We make these assumptions because our goal is to achieve a ballpark order of magnitude understanding of emissions reduction potential in order to warrant future investment conversations.
+This calculator makes many simplifying assumptions intentionally and is meant to provide the “benefit of doubt” to the technology or business being assessed (i.e. if we’re not sure if you could meet our metric, we will explore further in due diligence).
+This calculator assumes S-curved shape of adoption of products; it holds most market and grid dynamics in static values (assuming the grid will not become less carbon intensive over time, for example); and it provides just a single number as an output.
+We make these assumptions because our goal is to mutually achieve an order of magnitude understanding of emissions reduction potential in order to warrant future investment conversations.

 SERC is not meant to be the end-all of ERP assessment.
 Other more comprehensive assessment tools, such as CRANE (Carbon Reduction Assessment: New Enterprises), can be a complement to SERC and provide more detailed insights on emissions reduction potential.